deneb-viz/deneb-viz.github.io/docs/deeper-concepts/templates.md

 ### Template Dataset

-In the second tab, you have the opportunity to customize your dataset requirements for your users:
+Beneath the information and preview image, you have the opportunity to customize your dataset requirements for your users:

 ![export-enter-dataset-information.png](./img/export-enter-dataset-information.png "The second tab allows you to rename and describe your dataset columns and measures for the shared template.")